flawnson/Portfolio_Website/README.md

 # Blog

-Attempts to use Notion as a CMS aren't going as planned, but I still like writing in Notion, so I plan to make use of the export to HTML or MD function alot.
+Attempts to use Notion as a CMS aren't going as planned, but I still like writing in Notion, so I plan to make use of the export to HTML or MD function a lot.
 For scientific writing I use LaTeX.
 When I need to convert between files I use [pandoc](https://pandoc.org/).
 I will wait patiently for the Notion API 🥱